gatech-csl/jes/README.md

 The `tests` folder contains Python programs that test different parts of JES to make sure we wrote them according to the specifications.
-(You can't run these from inside JES.)
+You can run these from inside JES by opening the `TestExecute.py` file, but it's much easier to just use `ant test`.

 The `packaging` folder contains files used to build the distribution packages for each platform.